richardvogg/workshop-gaze-detection-dpz/README.md

 <img src="imgs/save_screenshot.png" alt="save screenshot" width="300"/>

-After annotating enough (at least 100) images, copy both images and labels to your data folder (can be done by drag-and-drop).
+After annotating enough (at least 100) images, copy both images and labels to your data folder (can be done by drag-and-drop into the navigation sidebar).
 I renamed my folders to "tracking_images" and "tracking_labels" but that is optional.

 ### Tracking model training